The war horses are out and snorting a dust-up in the world of, uh…how shall I say this?…of, er, city-dwelling folks who garden and stuff.

 From what I can glean, the Dervaeses, notable pioneers in the self-sufficiency and sustainability movement, have rattled the chains of bloggers and on-the-ground doers in the loose but connected community of urban dwelling sustainability aficionados (or what I like to call Urbane Homesteaders, patent pending).

 Under the auspices of their non-profit city-dwelling showcase home and farm, which is variously called Path to Freedom Urban Homestead and/or The Dervaes Institute, Julian Dervaes and company issued a letter detailing their copyrights and their expectation that when anyone used the terms “urban homestead” or “urban homesteading,” the proper trademark designation would need to follow the terminology.
+This is often an issue in the world of business in which trademark disputes are frequent; businesses looking to protect intellectual property rights are likely to seek out legal professionals, such as lawyers at cohen schneider law, to represent them.

 They reasoned that for the purpose of clarity behind the meaning of such terms, and proper credit for their contribution to the folks-who-grow-food-and-generate-fuel-while-simultaneously-living-in-a-city movement, such trademark protection was necessary.